RobertDober/redis_cloud_auto_upgrade/README.md

        @__rcau__ ||=
         RedisCloudAutoUpgrade
           .new do | conf |
+             # API key for the Heroku API
+             conf.heroku_api_key = "a88a8aa8-a8a8-4b57-a8aa-8888aa8888aa"

+             # Id of addon, which must be a rediscloud addon_service
+             conf.redis_cloud_id = "4ceaf719-8a4b-4b8b-8dcf-7852fa79ec44"

-             # Upgrade as soon as 50% of the available
+             # Upgrade as soon as 50% of the available memory is used
              conf.treshhold = 0.5

              # Logging is provided if enabled as follows